carenalgas/popochiu/docs/src/contributing-to-popochiu/basics.md

 **Q:** I'm working with an unstable/unsupported version of Godot and I have worked around some errors.
 Should I open a PR?
 **A:** It depends.
 If you are using a development or otherwise unstable version of Godot other than a release candidate, then **no**, we will close the PR without even looking at it.
 The reason is we already spent time addressing bugs that were due to Godot, not Popochiu and that solved themselves once Godot reached a more stable status.
 If you're testing a release-candidate, we can be interested in reviewing the PR, but you'll have to test it against the next stable release when it's available before it gets merged.
-Also, the solution should always work on the officialy supported Godot version, if different form the most recent one.
+Also, the solution should always work on the officially supported Godot version, if it differs from the most recent one.

 **Q:** Yeah, but since I saw a bug using a newer version, can I at least open an issue so that we don't forget to check it later down the road?
-**A:** **We don't accept bugs related to unsupported version of Godot** anc close them without review.
+**A:** **We don't accept bugs related to unsupported versions of Godot**, and close them without review.
 Period.

 **Q:** Creating my game with Popochiu I developed a customization and I think it can be useful to everyone.
 What should I do?
-**A:** Customizations are great, but making them accessible to the broad public may require more work then just committing the code you have at hand.
+**A:** Customizations are great, but making them accessible to the broad public may require more work than just committing the code you have at hand.
 The best course of action is to [review the project board](https://github.com/orgs/carenalgas/projects/1/views/1) and see if what you did is already tracked, requested or in progress.
 If not, you can open a feature request, with your detailed use case, mentioning that you are willing to take it over.
 We can discuss implementation details and if you really want to contribute a working solution, you'll be more than welcome.

 **Q:** I think Popochiu must be significantly improved in a specific area and I have the solution.
 Should I open a PR?
 **A:** The above: open an issue, describe your findings and allow us to understand the context and make sure you also did, before sending your code over.
 If we agree that there is room for improvement and we have a shared understanding of the course of action, we'll be more then happy to receive your help.